kntism/skills/README.md

 ## 📖 Introduction

-Welcome to the **Agent Skills Collection** - your ultimate resource for enhancing Claude's capabilities with specialized skills.
-This repository contains a curated collection of ready-to-use skills that extend Claude's functionality across various domains, from development and design to content creation and productivity.
+Welcome to the **Agent Skills Collection** - your ultimate resource for enhancing AI agent capabilities with specialized skills.
+This repository contains a curated collection of ready-to-use skills that extend AI agent functionality across various domains, from development and design to content creation and productivity.

 **What are Agent Skills?**
-Skills are specialized folders containing instructions, scripts, and resources that Claude can dynamically load when relevant to your task.
-They make Claude better at specific tasks like working with Excel files, following brand guidelines, debugging code, or creating beautiful designs.
+Agent Skills are modular packages containing instructions, scripts, and resources that AI agents can dynamically load when relevant to a task.
+They transform general-purpose AI agents into specialized assistants capable of handling specific workflows, tools, or domains.
+While originally popularized by Claude, Agent Skills are now a universal pattern for extending AI agent capabilities across platforms.

 ---